-Hybrid Graphics Cards from EVGA comes with Hybrid Cooling Solution that includes Water Cooling for GPU and HSF (Heatsink Fan) cooling for Memory and VRM (Voltage Regulator Module).
+Hybrid Graphics Cards from EVGA come with Hybrid Cooling Solution that includes Water Cooling for GPU and HSF (Heatsink Fan) cooling for Memory and VRM (Voltage Regulator Module).
 Hybrid cooling is mainly employed for high-end graphics cards.
-Hybrid Graphics Cards comes with good amount of overclocking done already and they can be overclocked further for more performance.
+Hybrid Graphics Cards come with a good amount of overclocking done already and they can be overclocked further for more performance.

 HC (Hydro Copper)

 Note: There is also a Classified version in EVGA Graphics Cards but it is not common and is available for only high-end graphics cards.
-Also Hybrid and Hydro Copper versions can be found only in hig-end graphics cards.
+Also, Hybrid and Hydro Copper versions can be found only in high-end graphics cards.